nickwyeh/ndg_emto/README.md

 ##### Open science framework: https://osf.io/8jh7r/.

 ##### What did i do?
-* Investigated the memory mechanisms associated with emotion regulation success and failure.
+* This project was aimed at investigating potential memory mechanisms underlying memory benefits for emotion regulation success and failure.
 ##### Main findings:
 * Ongoing.